 It is a complex challenge.
 For further insights and advice from a legal perspective contact Adams Law

-How is your business going to plan for the future without knowing the exact or even likely direction the United Kingdom is going to take following Brexit?
-What form is Brexit going to take?
-Is it going to happen at all?
-Maybe we might see a half-hearted exit whereby the United Kingdom seek a partial alignment with Europe on a whole range of issues and critically seek to self-determine matters such as immigration.
+How is your business going to plan for the future?
+Without doubt, it is still unclear what direction the United Kingdom is going to take following Brexit?
 The reality is that if you are a business in the United Kingdom, Ireland or elsewhere, there will be a whole range of legal issues that will arise which will alter your business thinking and the way that you do business.

 It is also important to realise that your strategic and commercial thinking will change as the Brexit story unfolds.
-From a legal perspective there are matters that you can address now but your strategy may change in a year’s time as the British Government formulate their wish list prior to negotiating with the European Union.
+From a legal perspective, there are matters that you can address now.

-- CONTRACT LAW Some contracts may contain conditions that specifically relate to European Laws or have a requirement that a contract is subject to the laws of the United Kingdom or some other European Country, if the laws are going to change then this is going to have an impact on your contract.
-The question as to whether a contract may become invalid, unenforceable or frustrated, really depends on the type and content of the agreement.
-Contracts should be reviewed with this in mind.
+- CONTRACT LAW Some contracts may contain conditions that specifically relate to European Laws.
+Others may have a requirement that a contract is subject to the laws of the United Kingdom or some other European Country.
+If the laws are going to change then this is going to have an impact on your business.
+Is your contract invalid, unenforceable or frustrated?
+It really depends on the type and content of the agreement.

-- MERGERS & ACQUISITIONS The United Kingdom may depart from the European code in relation to mergers and acquisitions and may apply stricter or different criteria for takeovers and mergers.
+- MERGERS & ACQUISITIONS The United Kingdom may depart from the European code on mergers and acquisitions.
+Stricter or different criteria for takeovers and mergers may apply.

 - COMPETITION LAW Similarly, one of the most used forms of enforcement in the European Union is competition law.
-Stricter rules may apply or different criteria may apply to anti-competitive agreements, abuses of dominance and State aid.
+Different criteria and rules may apply to anti-competitive agreements, abuses of dominance and State aid.

-- TAXATION the UK could potentially introduce a whole new tax regime, changing the rules in relation to withholding tax, corporation tax and of course in relation to goods and services it may introduce additional duty and Vat.
+- TAXATION the UK could potentially introduce a whole new tax regime.
+Changes are expected to the rules in relation to withholding tax, corporation tax.
+In addition, additional duty and Vat may be introduced in respect of goods and services.
 These all will have a significant impact for Irish companies doing business in the UK.

-- GOODS & SERVICES There is also a risk that in order to keep their competitive advantage or to take advantage of other trade deals it may develop with other countries, the UK may impose restrictions on the importation of goods, tariffs and change the law, for example, in relation to sales that take place on the internet.
+- GOODS & SERVICES In order to protect their competitive advantage the UK may impose restrictions on the importation of goods, tariffs and change the law.
+For example, in relation to sales that take place on the internet.

 - DATA PROTECTION The free movement of personal data between EEA countries may likely come to an end if the United Kingdom exits the EU.
-However, without doubt it is in the interests of both the EU and the UK to retain as much compatibility in relation to personal data flow as possible.
-It is not guaranteed that the UK will leave the EEA but if it does, it may seek to become a white listed country such as New Zealand.
+However, without doubt, it is in the interests of both the EU and the UK to retain as much compatibility in relation to personal data flow as possible.